xorima/Xorima/README.md

 ## Jason Field
-Award winning DevOps Engineer with a first class honours degree in Computing and Information Systems.
+SRE Lead, Award Winning DevOps Engineer, Open Source Enthuisast, Nomrally found with coffee ☕

 <!--
 **Xorima/Xorima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.